yang-ruixin/PyTorch-Image-Models-Multi-Label-Classification/README.md

 # PyTorch-Image-Models-Multi-Label-Classification
 Multi-label classification based on timm.

+### Update 2021/09/12
+Multi-label classification with SimCLR is available.
+See another repo of mine [PyTorch Image models With SimCLR](https://github.com/yang-ruixin/pytorch-image-models-with-simclr). <br>
+You would get higher accuracy when you train the model with classification loss together with SimCLR loss at the same time.

 ### Update 2021/03/22
 Updated ./timm/models/multi_label_model.py, ./train.py and ./validate.py to calculate accuracies for each label.